leadedge/Spout2/SPOUTSETTINGS/readme.txt

 DirectX 9

 If DirectX9c is not installed you will see buttons to download the web installer or to download the installer file.
 DirectX 9c is required for DirectX 9 functions.
 However, DirectX 9 mode is only necessary if the hardware requires it.
 This has been noted for certain Intel graphics.
-The option is disabled if NVIDIA hardware is detected.
-To over-ride this, start the program with a command line argument "SpoutSettings -DX9".
+Some applications perform poorly with DirectX 9 mode and NVIDIA hardware.
+A warning is given if selected and NVIDIA hardware is detected.

 Options